UC-endorsed online course publishers

 - Only for publishers offering instructors with their online courses: Online course publishers that also employ instructors must earn accreditation as a supplementary education center/program from the Western Association of Schools and Colleges (WASC).

-Annual online A-G course verification
+Annual online publisher A-G course verification

 UC will conduct a random review of self-reported online publisher courses during the annual A-G course submission period.